 Let's start with Player A and their 0-10 record.
 This player has a USTA dynamic rating of 3.01.
 First of all, what's the USTA rating of a player with a dynamic rating of 3.01?

 You need to understand dynamic ratings to understand how wins/losses and win/loss records affect USTA ratings.
 If you don't then you should read one of our articles that explain the differences between USTA dynamic ratings and USTA ratings.
-Start with our FAQ #9, which you can find here.
+Start with our FAQ #9.

 So Player A with a 3.5 level rating and a dynamic rating of 3.01 loses 10 matches in a row.
 Every one of their 10 opponents had a dynamic USTA rating in the range of 3.45 to 3.6.
 All 10 losses will result in extremely small changes to Player A's dynamic rating.
 Practically, the USTA dynamic rating change will not be noticeable.
 At year end the player will remain a USTA 3.5 player.